 The greatest potential for an adverse water quality impact is associated with an accidental spill from construction activities occurring in or near surface waters.
 Construction of Golden Gate Dam and Sites Dam, installation of cofferdams and stream diversions, road construction and improvements at creek crossings, and pipeline construction at creek crossings in particular involve extensive in-water work.
 Other construction elements that occur in upland areas or are isolated from fish-bearing waters have little potential for accidental spills that could affect fish because of the distance separating construction activities from receiving waters.
 Discharge of water from construction sites could also affect water quality for fish.
 See Chapter 6, Surface Water Quality, for additional information on potential surface water quality effects associated with Project construction.

+The BMPs described above for sediment disturbance would also reduce and minimize effects associated with water quality and potential effects on state and federally-listed fish and other special-status fish species because they would preventing water runoff, spills, and sediment from entering waterways in immediate proximity to construction activities by using physical barriers and sediment basins or by locating construction and staging activities not in proximity of waterways to the extent practicable.

 Direct Physical Injury

 In-water construction for Alternatives 1, 2, and 3 may result in direct physical injury or mortality to fish from activities including pile driving, cofferdam installation, and stream and cofferdam dewatering (i.e., fish stranding or entrainment into pumps used during dewatering).
 In addition, under Alternative 2, direct physical injury or mortality to fish could occur from cofferdam placement in the Sacramento River at the discharge site, and cofferdam dewatering.
 Installation of piles or placement of riprap could involve fish being crushed, although that risk would be expected to be very low based on the limited spatial extent of the work and the high probability of fish avoiding such activities.
 Displacement of fish away from habitat near construction activities seems the most likely adverse effect.
 Fish entrapped in construction areas enclosed by cofferdams or diverted stream segments that are subsequently dewatered would die without fish rescue activities, although the number of fish being trapped in such areas would be a low proportion of individuals relative to the overall extent of species’ ranges.
 Fish that are rescued from stream segments proposed for dewatering and from cofferdams prior to or during dewatering could be injured and killed during rescue activities or as a result of handling.
+The BMP of Develop and Implement Fish Rescue and Salvage Plans for Funks Reservoir, Stone Corral Creek, Funks Creek, and CBD for Alternatives 1, 2 and 3; for Sacramento River for Alternative 2 would avoid and minimize the potential for direct physical injury and mortality of trapped fish by ensuring the protection of state and federally-listed fish and other special status fish species and moving them away from areas where they could be harmed using standard herding collecting, handling, and relocation protocols.
 Dredging/excavation of Funks Reservoir would not result in any direct physical injury to fish because this activity would occur in the dry after the irrigation reservoir is lowered during the non-operational period (i.e., December through February), thus exposing the reservoir bottom.

 Reduced Prey Availability